-This paper addresses the message schedule construction for sporadic real-time messages that are to be transmitted in the dynamic segment of the FlexRay protocol.
+This paper has addressed the message schedule construction for sporadic real-time messages that are to be transmitted in the DS of the FlexRay protocol.
 Our approach proposes to reserve bandwidth such that each sporadic message can meet its deadline.
-Based on a formal description of the scheduling problem, we determine a nonlinear integer programming problem (NIP) in order to compute an optimal message schedule.
+Based on a formal description of the scheduling problem, we determine an NIP to compute an optimal message schedule.
 Here, the bandwidth reservation and the cycle load are employed as appropriate performance metrics that have to be minimized.

-To facilitate the problem solution, we suggest a decomposition of the NIP into two binary integer programming problems (BIP) to approximate the optimal result.
-First, we find a set of reservations that minimizes the bandwidth reservation, and then we schedule the obtained reservations such that the cycle load is minimized.
+To facilitate the problem solution, we suggest a decomposition of the NIP into two BIPs to approximate the optimal result.
+First, we find a set of reservations that minimizes the bandwidth reservation, and then, we schedule the obtained reservations such that the cycle load is minimized.

 The performance of the proposed approach was evaluated in an experimental study.
-It is verified that the NIP and the BIP formulations yield identical results for practical message sets.
+It is verified that the NIP and BIP formulations yield identical results for practical message sets.
 Furthermore, it was possible to construct feasible schedules for large message sets.
-Together, our approach enables the algorithmic computation of an optimal schedule for the sporadic messages in the FlexRay dynamic segment.
+Together, our approach enables the algorithmic computation of an optimal schedule for the sporadic messages in the FlexRay DS.